open-gunz/ogz-source/README.md

-# source
+# Open GunZ Source
-Open GunZ source.
-Forked from updated Refined GunZ source released by the team of International GunZ barring some changes.
+This is the Open GunZ source repo for gunz.exe, matchserver.exe, and associated game tools.
+It was forked from updated Refined GunZ source (https://github.com/Asunaya/RefinedGunz) and updated by the International GunZ (http://igunz.net) server developers.

 # Building the source for the first time